Fabaceae: Leaves

 The leaves are usually alternate and compound.
 Most often they are even- or odd-pinnately compound (e.g. Caragana and Robinia respectively), often trifoliate (e.g. Trifolium, Medicago) and rarely palmately compound (e.g. Lupinus), in the Mimosoideae and the Caesalpinioideae commonly bipinnate (e.g. Acacia, Mimosa).
-They always have stipules, which can be leaf-like (e.g. Pisum), thorn-like (e.g. Robinia) or be rather inconspicuous.
+They always have stipules, which can be leaf-like (e.g. Pisum), thornlike (e.g. Robinia) or be rather inconspicuous.
 Leaf margins are entire or, occasionally, serrate.
 Both the leaves and the leaflets often have wrinkled pulvini to permit nastic movements.
 In some species, leaflets have evolved into tendrils (e.g. Vicia).

 Many species have leaves with structures that attract ants which protect the plant from herbivore insects (a form of mutualism).
 Extrafloral nectaries are common among the Mimosoideae and the Caesalpinioideae, and are also found in some Faboideae (e.g. Vicia sativa).
 In some Acacia, the modified hollow stipules are inhabited by ants and are known as domatia.